Artelia/NIMPHS/paper/paper.md

 the Blender rendering pipeline in order to leverage the power of its two renderers: Eevee and Cycles.
 Some examples are shown in Figure 1 and Figure 2.

-The add-on is developed using open source tools from ARTELIA, and `pyvista` [@pyvista], a high-level python API for `VTK` [@vtk].
+The add-on is developed using open source tools from ARTELIA, and using `PyVista` [@pyvista], a high-level python API for `VTK` [@vtk].
 It also makes use of another Blender add-on: `Stop-Motion-OBJ` [@stop-motion-obj] to ease the creation of animations. `NIMPHS` tries to unify the way data are manipulated among the different file formats it supports.
 Indeed, data structures often present similarities in their topologies in CFD (Computational Fluid Dynamics), so it is possible to have shared features.

-Fast and memory efficient algorithms to manipulate data using python in Blender are implemented, for that `numpy` [@numpy] is used.
+Fast and memory efficient algorithms to manipulate data using Python in Blender are implemented, for that `NumPy` [@numpy] is used.
 When it comes to specific rendering tasks, such as volumes, the `multiprocessing` modules `numba` [@numba] and `pyopenvdb` [@openvdb] are used to generate volume sequences in a reasonable amount of time.

 # Statement of need

-The process of modeling fluid flows is often divided into three main steps: pre-processing, simulation and post-processing.
+The process of modeling fluid flows is often divided into three main steps: pre-processing, simulation, and post-processing.
 The first one consists in choosing the right equations and the extent of the model in order to represent the physical phenomena which will be of interest.
 Since these equations are only solved for a finite number of points in space, there is a need to discretize the modeled space into a mesh.
 Then, the simulation step makes